mumuki/mulang/docs/clispec.md

 # Command Line Tool

 You can also use Mulang from the Command Line, without having to interact with Haskell code.
 This tool allows to perform most common analysis out of the box by using a JSON spec.
-It supports four different kinds of analysis:
+It supports five different kinds of analysis:

 1. **Expectation analysis**: you can pass _inspections_ that will be tested against the provied program.
 Expectations answer questions like: _does the function X call the function Y?_ or _does the program use if's?_.
-4. **Smell analysis**: instead of asking explcit questions to the program, the smells analysis implicitly runs specific inspections - that denote bad code - in orden to know if any of them is matched.
+2. **Smell analysis**: instead of asking explcit questions to the program, the smells analysis implicitly runs specific inspections - that denote bad code - in orden to know if any of them is matched.
-2. **Intermediate Language analysis**: you can ask the tool to generate the Mulang AST for a given source code.
+3. **Intermediate Language analysis**: you can ask the tool to generate the Mulang AST for a given source code.
-3. **Signature analysis**: report the signatures of the computations present in source code.
+4. **Signature analysis**: report the signatures of the computations present in source code.
+5. **Test analysis**: run basic unit-like tests over the code.

 ## Examples